-- Lack of metrics.
+Lack of metrics.
 Metrics are still lacking for measuring software dependability, making it difficult to compare different techniques and build steady progress in the field.
 Dependability often includes attributes like reliability, safety, availability, and security.
-A system's availability can be measured retroactively as a percentage of its uptime in a given year; for example, six nines, or 99.9999%, means 31.5 seconds downtime per year, but quantifying other attributes is much more difficult.
+A system's availability can be measured retroactively as a percentage of its uptime in a given year; for example, 99.9999% means 31.5 seconds downtime per year, but quantifying other attributes is much more difficult.
 A program with one bug is not necessarily 10 times more secure than a program with 10 bugs.
-A system's reliability depends on its formal specification, which is often nonexistent. - Worse, software dependability is often confused with the dependability of the software's execution environment, which consists of not just hardware devices but also human operators and the physical world.
-Since the dependability of the execution environment is often beyond human control, many people view software as a complex biological system, rather than as a rigorous mathematical entity; - System software.
+A system's reliability depends on its formal specification, which is often nonexistent.

+Worse, software dependability is often confused with the dependability of the software's execution environment, which consists of not just hardware devices but also human operators and the physical world.
+Since the dependability of the execution environment is often beyond human control, many people view software as a complex biological system, rather than as a rigorous mathematical entity;

+System software.
 A software application's dependability also relies on the dependability of its underlying system software, including OS kernel, device driver, hypervisor, garbage collector, and compiler.
 These low-level programs are often profoundly complex and bug-prone, but little has been done to make them truly dependable.
-For example, if an OS kernel or even a compiler has security holes, the entire system could be compromised, regardless of what software developers do at a higher level [31, 19]; and - Last-mile problem.
-Despite recent progress in formal-methods research, program verification still involves a vexing "last-mile problem."
-Most software-verification research concentrates on high-level models rather than on actual programs, valuable for finding bugs but leaving a big gap that must be closed before meaningful dependability claims can be made about actual software.
-Failure to reason about actual code also has big implications for maintainability; for example, it is difficult for programmers to pinpoint the source and a fix when a new bug is identified and ensure that subsequent updates (to actual code) will not break the code's high-level model.
+For example, if an OS kernel or even a compiler has security holes, the entire system could be compromised, regardless of what software developers do at a higher level^{19,31}; and contributed articles program verification still involves a vexing "last-mile problem."
+Most software-verification research concentrates on high-level models rather than on actual programs-valuable for finding bugs but leaving a big gap that must be closed before meaningful dependability claims can be made about actual software.
+Failure to reason about actual code also has serious implications for maintainability; for example, it is difficult for programmers to pinpoint the source and a fix when a new bug is identified and ensure that subsequent updates (to actual code) will not break the code's high-level model.